mehedi-sharif/ninja-team-slider-plugin-wp/readme.txt

 == Description ==

 Very first time we build a product to minimize the afford of showing team in a WordPress website.Meet "Ninja Team Slier/Showcase Plugin".
-With this plugin you can easily show your team members in your website with just a simple short code "[team_slider]" and we will do the rest of it.
+With this plugin you can easily show your team members in your website with just a simple short code "[fp_team_slider]" and we will do the rest of it.
+###Shortcode
+`[fp_team_slider]`

  This plugin allows you to create responsive team showcase and its really easy to use without hassle.

-= Free Key Features =
+= Key Features =
 * **Fully Responsive and Mobile Friendly** - Plugin is fully responsive.
 With responsiveness, everyone will have access to the nicely designed everywhere and every time.
 * **Order Change** - In the backend the is easy drag and drop option to change th order of your team list.
 * **Shortcode** - With [team_slider] you can show this plugin in your websites post/page.